IPadOS 18

 iPadOS 18 is the sixth major release of Apple's iPadOS operating system for the iPad.
 It was revealed at the 2024 Worldwide Developers Conference (WWDC).
 It is the direct successor to iPadOS 17 and was announced alongside iOS 18, macOS Sequoia, visionOS 2, watchOS 11, and tvOS 18.
+It was released on September 16, 2024, and succeeded by iPadOS 26 on September 15, 2025.

 iPadOS 18 is the first version of iPadOS to include Apple’s Calculator application for iPad, as well as Apple Intelligence.

 iPadOS 18 is the final version of iPadOS that supports the seventh-generation iPad.

 System features

 Apple Intelligence

 The Apple Intelligence platform is available in iPadOS 18.1 and beyond on iPads that have an M1 SoC or later.
-Apple intelligence also adds Artificial intelligence (AI) capabilities and large language models, a new version of Siri, and other features, such as the image creation tools.
+Apple Intelligence also adds artificial intelligence (AI) capabilities and large language models, a new version of Siri, and other features, such as image creation tools.

-Stage Manager

-Stage Manager is a new window management feature on the iPad.
-Full screen app windows may be resized to any predetermined size by dragging the app's corner markers.
-Calculator, for example, may be resized to a smaller window having iPhone's tall aspect ratios.